ISAITB/docs-tdl/source/testsuite/index.rst

 doing so allows community or test bed administrators to verify and adapt a system's setup before allowing it to execute tests.
 This could either be done as a simple eligibility check or to actually provide required information that is needed for the tests (e.g. a generated identifier or certificate).
 If a required parameter that is set as ``adminOnly`` is not configured, the system in question is prevented from executing tests.
+Furthermore, such a parameter could be also set as ``hidden`` meaning that it is only visible to administrators.

 The ``notForTests`` flag on the other hand would be set to "true" for information that is strictly administrative in nature and is not actually needed during test sessions.
 An example of this would be to record a flag set by administrators that, if